 We are looking forward to what lies ahead for the children and the rest of the family here at Herne and to forging a successful partnership with all parents and carers, therefore please do not hesitate to contact us if you should have any queries.
-For your convenience, please find below are copies of all transition documents found in the new starter packs.

 School and Classroom Organisation